-- PROTECTED SPECIES catches of these species both in the EEZ and on the high seas cannot be retained by law, but all catches must be reported on the "non-fish protected species catch return": -Basking shark BSK
+PROTECTED SPECIES - catches of these species both in the EEZ and on the high seas cannot be retained by law, but all catches must be reported on the "non-fish species or protected fish species catch reports":

+-Basking shark BSK

 -Great white shark (White pointer shark) WPS

 -Oceanic whitetip shark OWS

 -Deepwater nurse shark ODO

-- -Whale shark WSH
+-Whale shark WSH

-• CITES-LISTED SPECIES NOT OTHERWISE PROTECTED:
+CITES-LISTED SPECIES NOT OTHERWISE PROTECTED:

-Porbeagle shark POS

--Smooth, scalloped and great
+Smooth, scalloped and great

 hammerhead sharks HHS

+Shortfin mako shark MAK

-Porbeagle and hammerhead sharks were recently listed in Appendix II of the Convention on International Trade in Endangered Species.
+Porbeagle, hammerhead, and more recently mako sharks have been listed in Appendix II of the Convention on International Trade in Endangered Species.
 Any landings from the high seas now require a "CITES introduction from the sea" permit before bringing any sharks into NZ fisheries waters.
-Exports of these sharks or their products now requires a "CITES export/re-export" permit.
+Exports of these sharks or their products now requires a "CITES export/ re-export" permit.